 Here’s the typical ecommerce sales funnel and the four stages:

 The largest number of people will become aware of your brand through your team’s marketing efforts.
-But increasingly smaller percentages will become site visitors, paying customers, and repeat customers.
+However, increasingly smaller percentages will become site visitors, new customers, and repeat customers.

 We can’t expect 100% of people to move from one stage to the next.

-But you can gather insights on customer behavior at each step.
-And it can rapidly (and consistently) increase your conversion rate.
+However, you can gather insights into customer behavior at each step.
+And it can rapidly (and consistently) increase your ecommerce conversion rate.

-In effect, start the ecommerce funnel by targeting a larger consumer population, so you can maximize the number of potential customers from one stage to the next.
+In effect, start the conversion funnel by targeting a larger consumer population, so you can maximize how many customers move from one stage to the next.

-We’ll show you the different ways that prospective customers behave at each stage of an ecommerce sales funnel.
+We’ll show you the different ways that prospective customers behave at each stage of an ecommerce conversion funnel.

 Stage 1: Awareness

-Maximize the traffic to your ecommerce store through both organic and paid channels.
+Maximize traffic to your ecommerce business through both organic and paid channels.
 The better your marketing strategy, the healthier your ecommerce funnel will be from the start.

 Stage 2: Consideration